This article gathers all our impressions on the 17-inch Asus TUF FX705 mid-range line of gaming laptops.

 This particular configuration of the TUF FX505 comes with a 180 Wh power brick and a full charge takes around 1 hour and 30 minutes.

 Price and availability

-The Asus TUF Gaming FX705 is not yet available in stores at the time of this article (September 2018), but as far as we known right now, is expected for Q4 2018.
+The Asus TUF Gaming FX705 is available in stores at the time of this update.

 Just like we concluded in our article about the 15-inch FX505, the bigger 17-inch FX705 series is also one of the better value devices in its class.